qychai/qychai.github.io/_pages/about.md

 Email: [qchai@bu.edu](mailto:qchai@bu.edu)

-#In my free time, I enjoy hiking, exercising and spending time with my friends.
+#In my free time, I enjoy exercising and spending time with friends.
+I have been practicing Pilates for five years.